-The 2014-15 Annual Plan, to be developed and placed on exhibition for public consultation in May 2014, will further develop Council's Preferred Scenario.
+The 2014-15 Annual Plan, to be developed and placed on exhibition for public consultation in April 2014, will include Council's preferred option.
 This will be used to engage the community to further explore the proposed solution to the dilemma faced with regard to community assets and to determine the path for the future.